War in Iran: the consequences for businesses

 Suez Canal

 A second important shipping route passes through the Suez Canal.
 Problems have been ongoing there for some time.
 Many shipping companies have been avoiding the route for several months because rebels are attacking ships.
 Arranging insurance for ships is either impossible or very expensive.
+As a result, the consequences of the situation in the Middle East were felt almost immediately by businesses.
+For example, shortly after the first attacks in late February, war risk premiums for container shipments to and from the region began to rise.

 Longer journeys, higher costs

 The shipping problems are affecting businesses in various ways.
+Even if the Strait of Hormuz reopens fully, these issues would not be resolved immediately.

 1. Ships are taking longer to reach their destinations.
 Because shipping companies are avoiding 2 important routes, cargo ships are taking longer routes around the Cape of Good Hope.
 This means that ships are sailing around the entire African continent.
 This detour can add 2 weeks to the journey time.